yacinebenchehida/SAMPLE/To-do.md

 - ~~Add extension of Fig. 2~~
 - Go through the manuscript
 - Add code in the manuscript to load example file
+- Update manuscript to match the new figure